finalnewboutnsi-04-1

 So, how do you start?
 Begin by tracking your income over a period – say, the last six to twelve months.
 Yes, it might seem like a bit of homework, but it’s worth the effort.
 Add up all the income you’ve earned from your freelance gigs during this time and then divide by the number of months.
 The result is your average monthly income.

-Having a buffer fund is like having a safety net under your trapeze, there to catch you during the lean months or when unexpected expenses pop up.
+Having an emergency fund is like having a safety net under your trapeze, there to catch you during the lean months or when unexpected expenses pop up.

 Knowing you have a financial cushion means you won’t have to panic every time a client delays payment or if work dries up temporarily.
 You can still cover your rent, groceries, and other essentials, even when income is unpredictable.